In the world of apps, there are a ton of them, most of which are junk, at least to me.

 In today’s post, I wanted to talk about some of my favorite money making apps that can help pass the time and put a few extra dollars in your pocket.
 Be forewarned, like many of my posts, it’s quite long, so be prepared to scroll for quite some time!

 Now, you won’t get rich in downloading these, but if you check in daily, I don’t see why you can’t earn at least $100+ a month.
 Maybe even more if you take advantage of the gig economy-like apps.

-So, if you like the idea of making money, all while being on your phone, then I highly recommend you at least check out the following apps today.
+So, if you like the idea of making money, all while being on your phone, then I highly recommend you at least check out the following money making apps that work.